cderickson/MTGO-Tracker/README.md

 ### Inverse Join:

 	- MTGO randomly sets each player to P1 or P2 at the beginning of each match.
-	- This makes it difficult to analyze Match Data for specific players.
+	- This makes it difficult to view data for specific players.

 	- The Inverse Join table creates a second row for each Match/Game with P1 and P2 reversed.
+	- This allows filtering on either the P1 or P2 columns to display all games involving a specific player.
 	- Keep in mind the tables exported with this option will be twice as large.
 - - - -